At-home extractions: Yay or Nay?

 This concludes that bacterial spread (therefore, worsened breakouts) comes from two sources: direct exposure from bacteria on your fingertips, and unintentionally pushing the ‘contents’ of a zit deeper into the skin and surrounding pores.

-Of the aestheticians and dermatologists we spoke to, 18 agreed it’s best to leave extractions to the professionals, however only 3 insisted it to be the only way.
-The remaining 15 offered advice on how to safely perform an extraction at home.
-Generally, the consensus was that although as professionals they would never recommend it, they recognize it’s nearly impossible to prevent a client from popping a zit at home.
+Of the 20 estheticians and dermatologists we spoke to, 18 agreed it’s better to leave extractions to the professionals but possible to safely do at home.
+The remaining 3 insisted it to be the only way.
+Although the general consensus was that they would never recommend it, they recognize it’s nearly impossible to prevent a client from popping a zit at home.
 Instead, they offer their best advice to prevent their clients from damaging their skin.
-Licensed aesthetician Tess Zolly breaks down her recommended procedure must an at home extraction be done.
+Licensed aesthetician Tess Zolly breaks down her recommended procedure, must an at-home extraction be done.

 “Before extracting, I would recommend a warm shower with steam, and an enzyme exfoliation to soften the skin.
 Out of the shower, be sure to always wrap your (clean) fingers with tissue.
 Never use your nails to extract— it’s more of a gentle rolling motion at the base of the breakout.
 You can apply gentle pressure, trying a couple angles.
 If nothing comes out after three tries, walk away and come back to it another day.
 A complete extraction of a whitehead includes the whitehead, a little blood, and clear lymph.
 Follow up with an antibacterial product such as a salicylic toner.
 Another great option?
 Ice in a bag as a spot treatment to calm that inflammation!”

-Acne comes in different forms, and attempting to pop stubborn or deeply embedded pimples is a certain path toward permanent damage.
+Acne comes in different forms, and attempting to pop deep and stubborn blemishes is a certain path toward long-term damage.
 Medical aesthetician Lauryn Colquitt confirms what you may already be thinking: definitely do not touch cysts or pustules.

 “Whiteheads and blackheads are more easily removed while cysts and nodules should without a doubt be left alone.
-Cysts are very deep within the skin and if “popped” can erupt under the skin leading to more breakouts and deep pitted scarring.”
+Cysts are very deep within the skin and if “popped” can erupt under the skin leading to infection, more breakouts, and deep pitted scarring.”

 All aestheticians and dermatologists interviewed were in unison on which types of acne are okay, or not okay to attempt to extract.
-It’s concluded that whiteheads are the safest to extract at home, blackheads (although tricky) are somewhat safe, but extracting pustules and cysts should never, ever be attempted on your own.
+Whiteheads are the safest to extract at home, blackheads (although tricky) are somewhat safe, but extracting pustules and cysts should never, ever be attempted on your own.